-⭐If you’re coming from Toulouse or planning to combine both cities in your itinerary, don’t miss the chance to explore the Occitan capital in depth.
+⭐If you are arriving from Toulouse, or plan to combine both cities in your itinerary, be sure to explore the Occitan capital in depth.

 ℹ️ Population in Albi : 50 783 inhabitants.
 Source INSEE

-⭐ Albi, in the south of France, with its impressive cathedral and its historic center declared a World Heritage Site, is one of the most beautiful getaways you can make from Toulouse.
+⭐ Albi, in the south of France, with its impressive cathedral and historic center declared a World Heritage Site, is one of the most beautiful getaways you can take from Toulouse.

-If you are organizing your trip and want to discover other nearby destinations just as fascinating, 👉 here are the best day trips from Toulouse, less than two hours away, so you won’t miss any of the region’s gems
+If you are planning your trip and want to discover other equally fascinating nearby destinations, 👉 Here are the best day trips from Toulouse, less than two hours away, so you don’t miss out on any of the region’s gems

 Things to do in Albi: 11 not-to-be-missed family activities